ukhsa-collaboration/pygom/doc/source/stochastic.rst

 .. ipython::

-    In [1]: from pygom import SimulateOdeModel, Transition, TransitionType
+    In [1]: from pygom import SimulateOde, Transition, TransitionType

     In [1]: import matplotlib.pyplot as plt